marcingolenia/mcode/src/pages/blog/2020-05-29-fsharp_with_csharp.md

         }
     }
 ```
 It simply asks autofac to resolve handlers based on event type.
-A class must then implement this inteface:
+A class must then implement this interface:
 ```csharp
 public interface EventHandler<in T> where T : Event
 {